distributed-system-analysis/pbench/docs/API/access_model.md

 ## Roles

-The Pbench Server acess model allows assigning an `ADMIN` role to one or more user accounts through the OIDC identity provider.
-These users will be granted full CRUD access to all server data, including
+The Pbench Server access model allows assigning an `ADMIN` role to one or more user accounts through the OIDC identity provider.
+These users will be granted full CRUD access to all server data, including all datasets, server settings, and audit logs.

-- All datasets
-- Server configuration settings

 ## Groups